What is Suffering?

 For an individual, the five aggregates of clinging are what one identifies as "me" or "mine."
 These include everything that people identify as themselves or as belonging to themselves.
 This encompasses the previous seven sufferings of birth, aging, sickness, death, not getting what we desire, encountering what we dislike, and separation from loved ones.

 That's true.
-The five aggregates of clinging can bring happiness or unhappyness and even suffering, and there are times when they neither bring happiness nor unhappyness.
+The five aggregates of clinging can bring happiness or unhappiness and even suffering, and there are times when they neither bring happiness nor unhappiness.
 However, if you think about it more deeply, you'll realize that all worldly happiness is impermanent.

 There are three aspects to this impermanence: